 - a certificate showing that the work has been done by a competent installer who is registered under one of the Electrical Self-Certification schemes as outlined below.

 - a completion certificate from the local authority saying that the installation has approval under the Building Regulations.
 This, however, is dependent on the owner who has ordered the work, providing relevant electrical test certificates on completion of the installation from a suitable qualified electrician.

 It is estimated that several million domestic electrical installations happen every year.
 If all of them went through the normal Building Regulations application process, it would place an enormous burden on local authorities.
 It is essential to have a way to ensure that the work is done properly, without an unreasonable increase in the administrative and financial burden on installers and property owners.
 The answer is a self-certification scheme for domestic electrical installations, which allows installation companies, which meet certain criteria, to self-certify that their work complies with the Building Regulations.

-BSI (British Standards Institution)
+BSI (British Standards Institution) Electrical testing and certification

 Electrical Safety First - Guides and Advice